 MOD AUS/17/34#11423

-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States recognize that the implementation and development of international telecommunication services needs to be promoted.
+Member States shall endeavour to ensure that such services are made generally available to the public in their national network(s).

 Reasons: To reflect the modern telecommunications environment and the present role of many Member States where their telecommunications markets are now privatised.